Moving to Mars (song)

-"Moving to Mars" is a song by British alternative rock band Coldplay.
+"Moving to Mars" is a song by British rock band Coldplay.
 It was written by all members of the band for their fifth studio album Mylo Xyloto.
 However, it failed to make the final track listing.
 Instead, it was released in the Every Teardrop Is a Waterfall iTunes exclusive EP.
 The first half of the song is a piano based ballad, while the rest of it is a mid-tempo number with progressive rock influences.

 Development

 The song was inspired by a documentary of the same name, which is based around two families being forced out of Burma into an entirely new world in the UK.
 The film was directed by the band's longtime collaborator Mat Whitecross, who also directed some of Coldplay's music videos, such as "Lovers in Japan", "Every Teardrop Is a Waterfall", "Paradise" and "Charlie Brown".
 During the recording sessions, one of the band's roadies under the pseudonym of "Roadie 42", blogged about Moving To Mars in February 2011, using the acronym 'MTM'.
 He said: